 Remove from heat and serve warm on a large platter or over zoodles, cauliflower rice( paleo), quinoa or regular rice or noodles.
 Sprinkle with sesame seeds and green onions if desired.

-- Cook rice and divide evenly into lunch containers.
-Add cashew chicken, cover and store in fridge for up to 4 days.
+- For Meal Prep/Storage: Cook rice/noodles/quinoa and divide evenly into lunch containers.
+Add cooled stir fry, cover and store in fridge for up to 4 days.

 If you love the Kung Pao chicken stir fry recipe, try these versions, too!